swiftlang/swift-evolution/proposals/NNNN-advanced-observation-tracking.md

 ## Introduction

 Observation has one primary public entry point for observing the changes to `@Observable` types.
 This proposal adds two new versions that allow more fine-grained control and advanced behaviors.
+In particular, it is not intended to be a natural progression for all users of Observation, but instead a set of specialized tools for advanced use cases such as developing middleware infrastructure or the underpinnings to widgeting systems.
+Most developers using Observation will still be best served by using the `@Observable` macro and possibly in conjunction with the `Observations` type for iterating transactional values.
+However, in the advanced use cases where it is needed, this proposal fills a much needed gap.

 ## Motivation

 Asynchronous observation serves a majority of use cases.
 However, when interfacing with synchronous systems, there are two major behaviors that the current `Observations` and `withObservationTracking` do not service.

 The existing `withObservationTracking` API can only inform observers of events that will occur and may coalesce events that arrive in quick succession.
 Yet, some typical use cases require immediate and non-coalesced events, such as when two data models need to be synchronized together after a value has been set.
-The existing sychronization may also need to know when models are no longer available due to deinitialization.
+The existing synchronization may also need to know when models are no longer available due to deinitialization.

 Additionally, some use cases do not have a modern replacement for continuous events without an asynchronous context.
 This often occurs in more-established, existing UI systems.